dduan/DrString/Documentation/Configuration.md

   * Bool: In command-line, the option name alone signifies the "true" value.
 Add `no` in front of the command line flag for `false` value.
 For example, `--no-ignore-throws` is the `false` value for `ignore-throws`.
-- **Default**: A default value if none is explicitly specfied.
+- **Default**: A default value if none is explicitly specified.
 Not applicable if the option is *required*.
 - **Command**: The command(s) this option is effective for.